Jach/lgame/examples/README.md

 lgame (so be sure to setup lgame first so that quicklisp can find it).
 Included is a `run-all.sh` if you just want to run them and see what's here.

-Every example except for `taste/taste.lisp` should safely be `LOAD`able into your running Lisp session, after which you can execute `(lgame.example.EXAMPLE-NAME:main)` to run the example.
-You can load `taste` as well, but it will immediately start executing.
+Every example *should* be compile-file-and-load-able into your running Lisp session, after which you can have your editor eval the example's main or explicitly execute `(lgame.example.EXAMPLE-NAME:main)` to run the example.
+Note for `taste/taste.lisp` it will immediately start executing after loading, as if you had called `(load "taste/taste.lisp")` from a fresh REPL directly.
 When you execute a particular example's `main`, some will take over your REPL thread until you close them, but others make use of [livesupport](https://github.com/cbaggers/livesupport) to leave your REPL functional and allow you to interactively modify the examples as they're running.

-`lgame-examples.asd` exists to load all (but `taste`) in one system, but this is mainly used to facilitate checking for breaking changes with `sblint`.
+`lgame-examples.asd` exists to load all (but `taste`) into one system, but this is mainly used to facilitate checking for breaking changes with `sblint`.

 # Examples